IDon: Conception

 The concept of the album was revealed when Universal Music Group described the music on the album as "an evolution of Don Omar's music fusing electronic, dance, hip-hop and reggaeton sounds as the musical landscape for the Latin music superstar's revolutionary lyrics."
 The label also stated that the album "will be supported by visual and marketing campaign elements focused on positioning Don Omar as the defining artist for the digital age and the leader of the music world's next generation."
 The record label also described iDon to be "one of the most anticipated albums in the history of Latin music."
 As stated above, the album is expected to have an overall electro-dance vibe with an urban touch to it.

+On an interview in April 2009, Don Omar explained that he created the "IDON" project as an ongoing saga that can unfold into more albums or more digital tracks.
+Already, there are songs - including a collaboration with Daddy Yankee - that are being saved for future release.

 Production

+The artist explained that IDon is a mashup of electronic music, Rock, Dance, EDM and 90s music.
+Also, described the album as innovative and super-urban.
 The album is mainly produced by long-time working reggaeton producer Diesel, who also produced one of Don Omar's well known singles, "Salió El Sol."
 The album will also include addition production from Danny Fornaris, Echo and Effect-O. It was originally believed to also include album collaborations with Marcy Place, a bachata group founded by Don Omar.
 It was later confirmed that they would not be performing with Don Omar on his third studio album.